bao-project/bao-demos/demos/zephyr+baremetal/README.md

 Each time the baremetal app receives a UART interrupt it will update the shared memory region with a message.

-Zephyr is configured with its shell enabled plus aditional an aditional 'baoipc' command used for interacting with the baremetal app via the shared memory object.
+Zephyr is configured with its shell enabled plus an aditional 'baoipc' command used for interacting with the baremetal app via the shared memory object.
 To read the baremetal app message run:

 ```
 baoipc read 0